abrahambotros/appsee-embedded-rn-issues/README.md

   everything works as expected.
 * Bugs above do NOT occur if Appsee is not present in the project, if Appsee is commented out, OR if it does not have a valid connection (i.e., leaving the Appsee API key to "test" or similar).
+* **Note that these errors seem to only occur if Appsee is installed and launched via Xcode/ObjC, either manually as a framework or via Pods.
+Errors seem to not be present when Appsee is installed and launched entirely via React Native/npm/JS.** (See branch [`install-appsee-via-react-native-npm`](https://github.com/abrahambotros/appsee-embedded-rn-issues/tree/install-appsee-via-rn-npm) for installation via React Native/npm/JS.)

 # Steps to recreate